MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M03_ak.md

 	- **Device’s default admin password:** Pass@word1

 10. Once you complete with the configuration profile settings, select **Save**.

+11. Click the circle with Joni's picture at the upper right and then select **Sign out**.
+Close the Edge browser window.

 In this task, you have successfully created a configuration profiles that can be applied to Microsoft Teams devices.